Hava contains the functionality to create custom diagrams using key environment parameters you specify.

 @CostCenter:dev and vpc:vpc-1234 will return all resources with the tag CostCenter and value dev that are in the VPC vpc-1234.
 It will then also return any resources connected to them as well.

 Any resources returned with the deep search operator will be returned after the search is complete, and will not be matched against the query itself.
-If you search for a specific tag with the greedy operator it may return resources without that tag, for instance.
+If you search for a specific tag with the deep search operator it may return resources without that tag, for instance.

 Using these operators and tokens a range of complex queries can be created.